Targeting Interventions in Networks: Proofs

-The first step is to transform the maximization problem into the basis of the SVD, where it will be clearer which components should be optimally targeted.
-To this end, we first rewrite the cost and the objective in the SVD basis, using the fact that norms don't change under the orthogonal transformation $\bm{V}^\tr$ which takes variables to their ``underlined'' coordinates:
+We transform the maximization problem into the basis given by the principal components of $\bm{G}$.
+To this end, we first rewrite the cost and the objective in the principal components basis, using the fact that norms do not change under the orthogonal transformation $\bm{U}^\tr$.
+(The norm symbol $\Vert \cdot \Vert$ always refers to the Euclidean norm.)
+Letting $\bm{y} = \bm{b}-\hat{\bm{b}}$,

 and